All Episodes

 At least I tried.

-Here's um a count from Richard Clark's book.
+Here's an account from Richard Clark's book.

-Uh you interpret this for yourself.
+You interpret this for yourself.

-Because of the intensity of the political opposition that Clinton engendered, he had always been heavily criticized for bombing Al-Qaeda camps in Afghanistan for engaging in wag the dog tactics to divert attention from a scandal about his personal life.
+Because of the intensity of the political opposition that Clinton engendered, he had always been heavily criticized for bombing al-Qaeda camps in Afghanistan for engaging in wag-the-dog tactics to divert attention from a scandal about his personal life.

-For similar reasons, he could not fire the recalcitrant FBI director who had failed to fix the bureau or to uncover terrorists in the U.S. He had given the CIA unprecedented authority to go after bin Laden and Al Qaeda, but had not taken steps when they did little or nothing.
+For similar reasons, he could not fire the recalcitrant FBI director who had failed to fix the Bureau or to uncover terrorists in the U.S.

-He was limited in his ability to direct the military to engage in anti-terrorist commando operations they didn't want to conduct.
+Because Clinton was criticized as a Vietnam War opponent without a military record, he was limited in his ability to direct the military to engage in anti-terrorist commando operations they didn't want to conduct.

 He had tried that in Somalia.